balqis91/Shopping-Mall-Analysis/README.md

 - Distribution Analysis:
 Analyze the distribution of purchase sizes to understand spending patterns.
 ## Deliverables
-Based on the questions generated, the analysis will provide the following deliverables:
+Based on the objective above, the analysis will provide the following deliverables:

 - Review Ratings Analysis: